Quester: Development and release

 Quester was released in September 1987 by Namco in Japan only.
 It was produced by Toru Iwatani, known as the creator of Pac-Man, and designed by Shinji Noguchi.
 It was created to rival the success of Taito's 1986 game Arkanoid, which helped revive the block breaker genre and spark a large amount of competition in arcades.
 Development of the game was relatively short.
 The game was dedicated to Shouichi Fukatani, a developer at Namco who died in 1985 and helped create several earlier games for the company, such as Dig Dug.
 Music for the game was composed by Shinji Hosoe, who had very little contact with the team during development.
 Shortly after the original game's release, a modified version known as Quester: Special Edition was released, featuring altered level designs that were submitted by readers of Namco Community Magazine NG.

 Reception and legacy

 Game Machine listed the game on their Quester issue as being the seventeenth most-popular arcade game at the time.
 Mari Yamakawa of Gamest noted that the game was easier than other similar block breaker games, which made it more accessible for newer players.
 In a retrospective, Retro Gamer magazine listed it among the best Breakout clones, although would refer to the game's difficulty as "bloody hard" and for not doing anything ambitious with the genre, claiming it was likely the reason for its confinement in Japan.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in January 2026.